EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 slide 56/155

 The root node of the tree is the empty set.
 The children of $n$ are the sets obtained by appending a single element $i$ of $I$ to $n$, such that $\forall i' \in n, i > i'$.
 Each node has a cost that reflects the amount of generalization and suppression of the anonymization represented by the node. this implies that each tuple is associated with a cost that reflects the information loss associated with its generalization or suppression.<br />
 $k$-Optimize visits the tree (e.g., using a depth-first search) for searching the anonymization with lowest cost.
 Since the number of nodes in the tree is $2^{\vert I \vert}$, the visit of the tree is not practical.
 This implies that a **pruning** strategy is fundamental to reduce computational cost.
 The node $n$ is pruned iff none of its descendants could be optimal.
 This determination can be made by computing a lower bound on the cost of the nodes in the subtree rooted at $n$. if the lower bound is greater than the current best cost, node $n$ is pruned.

 ----------------------------------------------------------------

-Incognito algorithm [LDR-05]
+### Incognito algorithm
-k-anonymity with respect to a proper subset of QI is a necessary (not sufficient) condition for k-anonymity with respect to QI
+$k$-anonymity with respect to a proper subset of $QI$ is a necessary (not sufficient) condition for $k$-anonymity with respect to $QI$.
-• Iteration 1: check k-anonymity for each attribute in QI, discarding generalizations that do not satisfy k-anonymity
+- iteration $1$: check $k$-anonymity for each attribute in $QI$, discarding generalizations that do not satisfy $k$-anonymity;
-• Iteration 2: combine the remaining generalizations in pairs and check k-anonymity for each couple obtained
+- iteration $2$: combine the remaining generalizations in pairs and check $k$-anonymity for each couple obtained;
-...
+- ...
-• Iteration i: consider all the i-uples of attributes, obtained combining generalizations that satisfied k-anonymity at iteration i − 1.
-Discard non k-anonymous solutions
+- iteration $i$: consider all the $i$-uples of attributes, obtained combining generalizations that satisfied $k$-anonymity at iteration $i − 1$.
+Discard non $k$ anonymous solutions;
-...
+- ...
-• Iteration |QI| returns the final result
+- iteration $\vert QI \vert$ returns the final result.
-Incognito adopts a bottom-up approach for the visit of DGHs
+Incognito adopts a bottom-up approach for the visit of $DGH_s$.

-Incognito – Example (1)

-Incognito – Example (2)
-Race Sex Marital status
-asian
-asian
-asian
-asian
-asian
-black
-black
-white
-white

-F
-F
-F
-M
-M
-F
-F
-F
-F

-divorced
-divorced
-married
-married
-married
-single
-single
-single
-widow
+An example of the Incognito algorithm.